 While you’re growing your own blog or online business, why not use the social media skills you’ve gained to earn extra income helping other businesses, too?

-Working a social media management side hustle will supplement your income with a very profitable side job that doesn’t take a whole lot of time.
+Working in social media management can supplement your income with a very profitable side job that doesn’t take a whole lot of time.

 Plus, you will also have a good opportunity to learn more about the different platforms–and the more time you spend working with each platform, the better you’ll get at predicting trends, understanding the algorithm, and creating effective marketing strategies for your own blog or business.

 You need to have an excellent understanding of specific social media channels.
 Just having basic user-level knowledge isn’t going to cut it when it comes to creating successful social media ads, or making viral posts.

 - What you need to get started: Computer, internet, and possibly a subscription to Canva unless your client provides it

 - Startup cost: None, depending on your experience.
 You can take online courses to learn more.